 So I'll take you by the hand and kind of show you how you can digest real world problems into agile stories, or behavior stories, and how to break those down further into test specifications, and then how to use frameworks and tools to actually test them.

-Michael Smith: And are those similar to use cases or?
+Michaela Light: And are those similar to use cases or?

 Luis Majano: Exactly yeah.
 So it's taking these use cases, which really are your acceptance criteria right?
 If those use cases are met, that usually means that you've done your job right?
 Which is not something that you can say with testing methods on a component.
 It really doesn't happen.